- Whiplash most commonly refers to a soft tissue injury to muscles and nerves in the neck caused by rapid backward and forward movement.

 - If another driver’s negligence caused an accident where you were injured, you are entitled to seek monetary compensation for any medical care required to treat your injury, lost income from time missed at work and other related expenses.

 Atlanta’s congested highways and stop-and-go traffic cause many rear-end collisions.
-Many drivers and passengers involved in collisions on Atlanta’s busy roads sustain neck sprains or strains by overextending their necks as a result of the sudden impact.
+Many drivers and passengers involved in collisions on Atlanta’s busy roads sustain neck sprains or strains as a result of the sudden impact.
 These soft tissue injuries are commonly known as whiplash injury.
 A whiplash injury can cause intense pain and discomfort and limit an accident victim’s mobility and ability to work.